biobakery/micropita/ReadMe.txt

 $ python MicroPITA.py --lastmeta Label --label Label -m discriminant input/Test.pcl output.txt

-C. Changing defaults.
+D. Changing defaults.

 Sample Selection:
 To change the number of selected samples for any method use the -n argument.
 This example selects 6 representative samples instead of the default 10.

+$ python MicroPITA.py --lastmeta Label -m representative -n 6 input/Test.pcl output.txt

 When using a supervised method this indicates how many samples will be selected per class of sample.
 For example if you are performing supervised selection of 6 samples (-n 6) on a dataset with 2 classes (values) in it's label row, you will get 6 x 2 = 12 samples.
 If a class does not have 6 samples in it, you will get the max possible for that class.
 In a scenario where you are selecting 6 samples (-n 6) and have two classes but one class has only 3 samples then you will get 6 + 3 = 9 selected samples.

 Stratification:
 To stratify any method use the --stratify argument which is the first column keyword of the metadata row used to stratify samples before selection occurs.
 (Selection will occur independently within each strata).
 This example stratifies diverse selection by the "Label".